 The finale was Act III of The Sleeping Beauty, a work with a very special place in the history of The Royal Ballet.
 Act III consists of a series of divertissements, on the night some better danced than others; but when a company has principals of the calibre and indeed beauty of Marianela Nuñez (Aurora) and Vadim Muntagirov (Prince Florimund), everything else becomes secondary.

 Vadim Muntagirov in Sleeping Beauty.
 Photo: © ROH 2021 Alice Pennefather

 Both were impeccable in a pas de deux which they've made very much their own.
 Predictably the house erupted; and we all went home satisfied and looking forward to a return to normality come the autumn.

-|What||The Royal Ballet, Beauty Mixed Bill at the ROH|
+|What||The Royal Ballet, Beauty Bill Review|

 |Where||Royal Opera House, Bow Street, Covent Garden, London, WC2E 9DD | MAP|

 |Nearest tube||Covent Garden (underground)|